 Ghostwriting has nothing to do with spooky ghosts.
 There’s nothing sneaky.
 I’m an information organizer, plain and simple.
 I work with your thoughts and ideas, using your ‘voice’ to compose blog posts or your entire books.
 Under the best process, we will communicate on a regular basis to accumulate content.
 Using ‘interview’ meetings, I can get a better picture of what you have to say and the way you would say it.

-I have trained through Nick Pavlidis’s Ghostwriters School.
-Following a protocol in our working together lets us be effective and efficient.
+I am training for ghostwriting through Nick Pavlidis’s Ghostwriters School.
+Extra inspiration and training are mine at Hope*Writers.
+Additionally, Following a protocol in our working together lets us be effective and efficient.
 I have trained further through Freelance Writers Den.
 Join Freelance Writers Den

 Your Story — Your Confidentiality